 The mantel is definitely the focal point of this living room.
 I designed this oversized cast stone surround to carry the 2 story height of this space.
 I worked with Stone Mountain Casting to create this very traditional look.
-From bottom to top, my cast stone fireplace surround measures 7ft tall.
+From bottom to top, my cast stone fireplace surround measures 7ft tall and 6ft wide.
 I selected the Ivory color to match the warm tones in my wall color.

 Remember texture is a key element to creating a warm and comfortable space.
 I have extended the presence of my fireplace all the way to the ceiling with painted brick.
 I love to bring a little of the exterior inside when available.
 The painted brick fireplace blends with the wall color and mantel, but adds so much beautiful texture.

 The built in cabinetry is dotted with warm wood accents also.
 Just like my kitchen, white cabinets act as the base, but white oak is used selectively to showcase key design features.
 Since my kitchen and living room combine into one open living space, they need to act together.
 I have repeated the white oak apothecary drawers (from my kitchen) and used all the same hardware.
 Just like my kitchen hutch, these apothecary drawers are actually large functional drawers with false fronts.
 Vintage apothecary drawers add a sense of history and add to the overall “comfortable” or nostalgic feeling.